MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-let-system-suggest-values.md

 For information about how to set up a personal general journal batch, for example, for expense handling, see [Working with General Journals](ui-work-general-journals.md).

 ## <a name="the-automatically-fill-date-received-field-on-the-payment-registration-page"></a>The **Automatically Fill Date Received** field on the **Payment Registration** page
 The **Payment Registration** page shows outstanding incoming payments as lines that represent sales documents where an amount is due for payment.
-For more information about applying customer payments, see [Reconcile Customer Payments Manually From a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).
+For more information about applying customer payments, see [Reconcile Customer Payments from a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).

 You main actions on the page are to fill in the **Payment Made** check box and the **Date Received** field.
 You can set [!INCLUDE[d365fin](includes/d365fin_md.md)] up to automatically enter work date in the **Date Received** field when you select the **Payment Made** check box.